transdigiware/blockchain/enterprise_app_upgrade.md

 {: codeblock}
 {: java}

-You can then add the method that creates a channel instance:
+You can then add the method that creates the channel:
+{: java}

 ```java
 /*